 This concentrates the power of the words.
 We trim most of our articles by 5-10% from the first draft, with no real difference to the meaning.

 This concentration of word power makes the article flow better.
-It’s easier for the reader to follow.
-Fewer words, more meaning is part of the skill of writing.
+It’s easier to follow.
+More readable.
+Getting more meaning from fewer words is a sign of great writing.

-That doesn’t mean you can’t be clever or play with the words.
+That doesn’t mean you can’t be clever or play with words.
 It just means making choices.
-Be decisive about what you include.
-And, enjoy the skill of taking unnecessary words out.
+Be decisive about what goes in.
+And, enjoy taking unnecessary words out.

 Being clear is more important than being clever.